The Peacekeeper was originally developed as the Missile-X (MX) in the 1970s, with a wide variety of fixed and mobile basing options considered.

 Peacekeeper was operated and maintained in much the same manner as Minuteman.

-New base facilities required for missile assembly before silo installation, along with new support equipment ot transport, install and maintain the silo-based version.
+New base facilities were required for missile assembly before silo installation, along with new support equipment to transport, install and maintain the silo-based version.

-50 silos and 10 launch facilities modified at F E warren for Peacekeeper .
+50 silos and 10 launch facilities at F E Warren AFB WY were modified to accommodate the Peacekeeper .

-One Missile Alert Facility, Q01, now property of the state of Wyoming and being opened as a museum.
+One Missile Alert Facility, Q01, is now property of the state of Wyoming and is being opened as a museum.